Selvaprakash-Ramalingam/double/README.md

 This means:
 - Commands work regardless of where you are
 - No relative path issues
-- One centralized memory across all your projects
+- One centralised memory across all your projects
+- I've found its less likely to accidentally commit to project repos!

 All commands use absolute paths (`~/double/`) to avoid this entirely.

+Also no sandbox issues from what I've found: Claude Code already has filesystem access, so ~/double/ doesn't add new attack surface.
+The commands are markdown files Claude reads, not executable scripts, so no injection risk.

 ## Quick Start